sigreen-nokia/dino/README.md

 * it may already be installed..
 * optionaly on the Master run these commands
-* cp dino.py /usr/bin/local
+* cp dino.py /usr/local/sbin/
-* cp get_context.py /usr/bin/local
+* cp get_context.py /usr/local/sbin/
+* chmod a+x /usr/local/sbin/dino.py
+* chmod a+x /usr/local/sbin/get_context.py

 ## How can I add new steps

 * edit the code and commit to master
 * email simon.green and ask if he can add it for you